-In the section 'about our teeth' we saw that teeth are composed of layers.
-Damage to these layers and to the gums can lead to oral problems such as tooth decay.
+In the section 'How do our teeth work?' we saw that teeth are composed of layers and that damage to these layers and to the gums can lead to oral problems such as tooth decay.
 In particular the enamel outer layer is constantly under attack.
 It can be chipped or damaged and can be dissolved by acid.
 Dental plaque is a mixture of bacteria firmly adhering to the tooth surface.
 Bacteria from the plaque in our mouths feed off the carbohydrates/sugars we eat and produce two things:

 Toothpastes contain mild abrasives which physically scrub away the plaque and food debris without damaging the tooth enamel.
 Most toothpastes contain fluoride which protects the tooth enamel.
 Some also contain antimicrobial ingredients to reduce the formation of plaque which could lead to tartar build-up and further problems.